dschnitzler14/BlinkR/testing.md

 ### 4.3 Handling Code Errors

-- Elaborate `TryCatch`to handle NAs and error messages in the analysis sections (where `AceEditor Module` is implemented).
+Elaborate `TryCatch`to handle NAs and error messages in the analysis sections (where `AceEditor Module` is implemented).
+Additionally, packages where the user could access the backend are offloaded, e.g. `googledrive` and `googlesheets4`.

 ```R
 observeEvent(input$run_code, {